Trentonom0r3/Ezsynth/README.md

 ```

 ## Notes
-- Default usage is with CUDA.
+- Default usage is set to 'Auto'.
 Pass CPU to backend if you don't have CUDA.
 - I compiled the .dll to be compatible with compute 6.0 GPUs and up, let me know if you have any issues please.
 - Pass file paths OR numpy arrays directly!
+- <Style> should be the image style you're trying to achieve.
+- In the context of frame stylization, this should be the stylized version of a certain frame.
+  > You could then stylize the next frame using your single style frame.
+A simple example is as follows:

+    ```
+    ebsynth = ebsynth.ebsynth(style='frame1_stylized.png', guides=[('frame1.png', 'frame2.png')])
+        result_img = ebsynth.run()
+    ```

 ## Class Definition:

 ```
 class ebsynth: